 AEMO has identified that DPV generation shake-off in response to power system faults can further increase the total South Australia contingency size.
-To account for this impact, AEMO will dynamically reduce the stated maximum destructive wind transfer limits by 10% of the online South Australia DPV generation.
+To account for this impact, AEMO may dynamically reduce the maximum destructive wind transfer limits by 10% of the online South Australia DPV generation.

-Note that the limits stated above assume system normal conditions and the full capacity of Heywood and PEC Stage 1.
+The limits studied assumed system normal conditions and the full capacity of Heywood and PEC Stage 1.
 If there are significant system outages or other constraints that limit the effective capacity of Heywood or PEC Stage 1, the destructive wind transfer limits will be reduced accordingly.
 If PEC Stage 1 is out of service or constrained to 0 MW, the existing 250 MW interconnector limit into South Australia will apply.
+The mitigation measures for destructive wind conditions will also have to be reviewed following the commissioning of PEC Stage 2.